Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Experimental details

-We tuned the model hyperparameters on the Trinity dataset, then reused the same values for the other datasets.
+Each and every input and output feature was standardised to mean zero and standard deviation one, save for binary features on $\{0,\,1\}$.
+For the gesture datasets we used the original skeletons in the corresponding database, while the other datasets were retargeted to all use a shared skeleton.
+The data was augmented by lateral mirroring, and by time stretching the sequences by a random factor chosen uniformly on $[0.9,\,1.1]$ for 20\% of the training updates on the dancing and MMA data, and 10\% of the updates on other datasets.
+Lateral mirroring was not applied to the data from the specific locomotion styles that distinguish between left and right.

+Finger data, if present, were not included in the modelling, since finger motion capture is difficult and often suffers from quality issues.
+We instead used a fixed hand pose in all experiments.
+This is quite standard even for gestures, with all submissions to the 2020 GENEA gesture-generation challenge \cite{kucherenko2021large} and a majority of submissions to the 2022 GENEA challenge \cite{yoon2022genea} (including the best-performing deep generative model \cite{ghorbani2022exemplar}) using a fixed hand pose in their generated gestures.

+During hyperparameter tuning, we also noticed a subtle trade-off between the number of residual blocks and the number of Conformers stacked within each block, when keeping the total number of parameters approximately fixed.
+When using $L=10$ blocks with 4 Conformer layers in each, motion was more deliberate.
+When instead using $L=20$ blocks with 2 Conformer layers each, the overall amount of motion increased.
+Subjectively, we found more deliberate motion to be appropriate in most scenarios (where we thus used the former hyperparameter setting), whereas dance instead benefited from an increased amount of motion overall (where we thus used the latter hyperparameter setting).
+However, the actual difference is quite subtle, and both settings give similar-looking results and similar motion quality on both data types.

-The final model was composed of $L=10$ blocks of residual layers, each having a stack of 4 self-attention layers (8 heads, 256 attention channels, 1024 channels in the feedforward and Conformer networks) and a convolution cycle of length 3.
-The noise levels were set to 100 steps, linearly distributed between \num{1e-4} and \num{5e-2}.
-We used the Adam optimiser \cite{kingma2014adam} with $\mathrm{lr}_{\mathrm{max}}=\num{1e-4}$, 10k warm-up steps and stepwise learning rate decay with a decay factor of \num{0.5e-5} every 10 steps (meaning that the learning rate was multiplied by $(1-\text{\num{0.5e-5})}$ every 10 steps).
+Our final models after hyperparameter tuning used a $\beta_n$ range of 0.0074 to 0.78 with linear noise schedule across $N=100$ diffusion steps on the gesture datasets and a range of 0.01 to 0.7 and $N=150$ steps on the other datasets.
+Except for on the MMA data, our proposed models used 8 heads, 256 attention channels, 512-dimensional embeddings, and 1024 channels in the feedforward and Conformer networks, and a dilation cycle of length $\bar{l}=3$.
+(The one model we trained using the original DiffWave architecture, and thus without Conformers, used a dilation cycle of length 10 instead.)
+The model trained on the MMA data used 512 channels in the feedforward and Conformer networks and a reduced embedding dimension, as an adaptation to the smaller dataset size.
+Training used the Adam optimiser \cite{kingma2015adam} with $\mathrm{lr}_{\mathrm{max}}=\num{6e-4}$, 3k warm-up steps and a learning rate decay factor of \num{0.5e-5} per 10 iterations, meaning that the learning rate was multiplied by $(1-0.5\cdot10^{-5})$ every ten model updates.

-For the style-controlled systems, we trained two separate models: one with a dropout of 0.2 on the style features and with no dropout.
-The model with dropout was used for guidance as described in \cref{ssec:control}.
-The proposed models were trained for 150k optimisation steps on the Trinity dataset, 100k updates on the ZeroEGGS dataset, 200k updates on the dance data, and 250k updates on the locomotion data.